-Traffic deaths and serious crashes are eliminated and all people are safe and secure when traveling in the region.
+Traffic deaths and serious crashes are eliminated, and all people are safe and secure when traveling in the region.

-- Objective 2.1 Vision Zero Eliminate fatal and severe injury crashes for all modes of travel by 2035. - Objective 2.2 Transportation Security Reduce the vulnerability of travelers and critical passenger and freight transportation infrastructure to crime and terrorism.
+- Objective 2.1 Vision Zero Eliminate fatal and severe injury crashes for all modes of travel by 2035. - Objective 2.2 Transportation security Reduce the vulnerability of travelers and critical passenger and freight transportation infrastructure to crime and terrorism. - Objective 2.3 State of Good Repair Maintain or bring facilities for all modes up to a state of good repair.